 Be mindful of your meal sizes

 Digestion occurs at a much slower rate here so you don’t want to go hog wild with your meals.
 You’ll notice that larger meals are eaten at lunchtime, while lighter meals are served at dinnertime.
 Having a light dinner will also help you avoid sleepless nights as your body inevitably struggles to digest all the food.
-Carbohydrates allow you to use oxygen more efficiently and to maintain your energy levels, so pastas, breads, and potato-based dishes are recommended.
+Carbohydrates allow you to use oxygen more efficiently and to maintain your energy levels, so pastas, breads, soups and potato-based dishes are recommended.

 Take bottled oxygen